 My interests are in autoimmune disease, social media and medicine.
 As a Stanford epatient scholar I advocate for you and your family.
 I have a BA in Psychology and I am also a Registered Nurse.
+I am a freelance writer for Alliance Health Networks and an advocacy writer for Diabetic Connect.
 I volunteer tirelessly for JDRF (formerly known as The Juvenile Diabetes Research Foundation).
-JDRF is dedicated to prevention, treatment and finding a cure for Type 1 diabetes and so am I. I am a JDRF trained mentor for newly diagnosed families, a volunteer for the JDRF Online Diabetes Support Team, the Outreach Coordinator for Northern Arizona’s Type 1 Families United Network, and I serve as an active board member for the Desert Southwest Chapter of JDRF.
+JDRF is dedicated to prevention, treatment and finding a cure for Type 1 diabetes – and so am I. I am a JDRF trained mentor for newly diagnosed families, a volunteer for the JDRF Online Diabetes Support Team, the Outreach Coordinator for Northern Arizona’s Type 1 Families United Network, and I have served as a board member for the Desert Southwest Chapter of JDRF.
 In 2011 I volunteered for a week as medical staff at an American Diabetes Association camp for kids with Type 1 diabetes.
-I also volunteered as a camp Nurse for JDRF this fall for two of their weekend camps.
+I also volunteered as a camp Nurse for JDRF weekend camps.

 Our family is committed to finding and funding a cure for Type 1 diabetes.
 You will see links to small businesses that give back a percentage of sales to JDRF.
 You will also see links to donate to JDRF in featured articles and advocacy.
 We see your support of JDRF as crucial to funding the ongoing diabetes research led by brilliant scientists that I will highlight in my blog.
 JDRF is not a sponsor of this webpage nor do they have any influence on my blog.
 We have simply chosen JDRF as our family’s favorite diabetes organization.